Science

 Every pupil that enters will have their idea read and graded by an engineer.
 All our pupils will receive certificates and shortlisted entries will be put forward to a panel where the best ideas will be celebrated at an awards event and public exhibition in the summer term.
 Whilst this is a national exhibition the awards and exhibitions are regional so you will be able to see the ideas from across the region.

-The last date for entries to be submitted is Monday 18th March 2024.
+The last date for entries to be submitted to Mrs Nye is Monday 31st March 2025.

 Thinks to consider for your drawings and annotations